 A non-profit Stellar Development Foundation is on a mission to develop the new world economy with a blockchain-based infrastructure designed for natural integration with traditional banks and payment systems.
 It’s based on a fast, consensus-based protocol that doesn’t involve resource-draining mining and solves the problem of transaction speeds, something that is becoming more and more of an issue in the world of Bitcoin.
-An integrated distributed exchange makes it easier to trade third-party currencies, including the so-called stable coins that are backed by real currency reserves (one example is the Stronghold USD, which was recently endorsed by IBM).
+An integrated distributed exchange makes it easier to trade third-party currencies, including the so-called stable coins that are backed by real currency reserves (one example is the USDC).

 With a focus on the real economy, Stellar becomes more and more appealing to financial institutions and large corporations that are looking into ways to move money across borders at high speeds and low costs.

 After working on commercial Stellar-based solutions, we contributed to the ecosystem by co-authoring a Stellar Web Authentication proposal.
 Now we see an even bigger opportunity to give back to the community.